 In 2014, the ATSDR published the results of its long-term mortality and cancer incidence study for the Camp Lejeune population (the “ATSDR Study”).
-Just like the previous reports, the ATSDR study concluded that exposure to the Camp Lejeune water caused a significant increase in the rate of multiple myeloma among Lejeune residents and employees.
+Just like the previous reports, the ATSDR study concluded that exposure to Camp Lejeune water caused a significant increase in the rate of multiple myeloma among Lejeune residents and employees.

 Additional Studies Linking Multiple Myeloma to Solvents

 In the public health studies on the Camp Lejeune population, there has been at least 1 other scientific study on the link between occupational exposure to chlorinated solvents (the type of chemicals in the Lejeune water) and multiple myeloma.
-In 2011 a study was published by Laura S. Gold, et al. in Occupational & Environmental Medicine entitled The Relationship between Multiple Myeloma and Occupational Exposure to Six Chlorinated Solvents (the “Gold Study”).
+In 2011 a study was published by Laura S. Gold, et al. in Occupational & Environmental Medicine entitled The Relationship Between Multiple Myeloma and Occupational Exposure to Six Chlorinated Solvents (the “Gold Study”).